openmrs/openmrs-contrib-packager-maven-plugin/README.md

-`mvn clean compile` - Will generate your configurations into "target/openmrs-packager-config/configuration" `mvn clean package` - Will compile as above, and generate a zip package at "target/${artifactId}-${version}.zip"
+`mvn clean compile` - Will generate your configurations into "target/openmrs-packager-config/configuration" `mvn clean package` - Will compile as above, and generate a zip package at "target/${artifactId}-${version}.zip" `mvn clean install` - Will compile and package as above, and install as an available dependency on your system

+The install goal is necessary if you are working on a dependency and wish for the latest changes to be reflected in a "downstream" configuration package.

 In order to facilitate deploying configurations easily into an OpenMRS SDK server, one can add an additional parameter to either of the above commands to specify that the compiled configuration should also be copied to an existing